opendocsg/slw-judgments-backfill/2006_SGHC_229/report.md

 33     The defendant argued that Woo Bih Li JC’s decision in _Hong Huat Development Co (Pte) Ltd v Hiap Hong & Company Pte Ltd_ (Originating Motion No 12 of 1999, unreported) (“ _Hong Huat_ ”) was not binding and the following observations which he made (at [191]-[195]) were obiter:

  191 However, the position in Singapore is different.
-For example, in RSP Architects Planners & Engineers v Ocean Front Pte Ltd [1996] 1 SLR 113, the Court of Appeal decided that a developer does owe a duty of care to a Management Corporation to avoid pure economic loss.
+For example, in RSP Architects Planners & Engineers v Ocean Front Pte Ltd <span class="citation">[1996] 1 SLR 113</span>, the Court of Appeal decided that a developer does owe a duty of care to a Management Corporation to avoid pure economic loss.
 The Court of Appeal found that there was a sufficient degree of proximity between the developer and the management corporation in view of various factors.
 One of the factors was that the developer knew or ought to have known that negligence in the construction of the common property would have to be made good by the management corporation.

- 192 In RSP Architects Planners & Engineers (Raglan Squire & Partners FE) v Management Corporation Strata Title Plan No 1075 & Anor [1999] 2 SLR 449, the Court of Appeal also decided that architects owe a duty of care to a Management Corporation to avoid pure economic loss.
+ 192 In RSP Architects Planners & Engineers (Raglan Squire & Partners FE) v Management Corporation Strata Title Plan No 1075 & Anor <span class="citation">[1999] 2 SLR 449</span>, the Court of Appeal also decided that architects owe a duty of care to a Management Corporation to avoid pure economic loss.
 Here, the Court of Appeal found that the architects knew that the management corporation would depend on the architects’ care and skill.
 The element of reliance by the management corporation on the architects was present.

  193 I think that a strong argument can be made that an architect/certifier does owe a duty of care not only to the owner but also to the contractor to avoid pure economic loss.
 An architect must know that both intend to rely on his fairness as well as his skill and judgment as a certifier , as was mentioned in Jones v St John’s College LR 6 QB and cited in Kempster , (see paragraph 92 above).
 See also the judgment of Bowen LJ in Jackson v Barry Railway Co (1893) 1 Ch 238 at p.247 which was cited with approval by the Court of Appeal in Nelson Carlton Construction at p.150 and 153.
 The architect must also know that if he is negligent in issuing certificates he might cause loss to one of these parties.